This problem allows the squares to be rotated inside the unit square.

 the picture.

-The blue square can be moved rigidly so the its upper right corner is
+The red square can be moved rigidly so that the green vertex is

 average area is given by